MNCM Services

 For employers, patients and caregivers, MNCM is a trusted community collaborative offering key insights into how medical groups and clinics score on health care quality and cost measures.
 This information provides helpful insights to patients and caregivers in their efforts to access high value care.

-Employers, patients and caregivers are key stakeholders that participate in MNCM governance and inform the strategic direction for measurement and reporting in our community.
+Employers, patients and caregivers are key community partners that participate in MNCM governance and inform the strategic direction for measurement and reporting in our community.
 Those interested in engagement opportunities can subscribe to the Measurement Minute newsletter.

 Key resources to check out include our community reports and the MNHealthScores website.